TomasBabkine-DiCaprio/Shopify-Front-End-Developer-Intern-Challenge/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Hosted using Netlify here:
+# Hosted via Netlify
 https://nostalgic-payne-669b18.netlify.app/

+# The Challenge
+Fetches data from the Mars Rover NASA API and displays it.
+Allows user to like and unlike photos, as well as share them.